-- Summer: Saint-Jean Day, and much more recently, the Fête de la Musique (Music World Day).
+- Summer: Saint-John’s Day, and much more recently, the Fête de la Musique (Music World Day).

 - Autumn: Toussaint (All Saints’ Day)

-In the rural world, some of these festivals had enormous social and religious importance.
+Some of these festivals had enormous social and religious importance in the rural world.
 Nowadays, the emphasis is more on their festive and/or commercial aspects.